Going home can be a bittersweet experience.

 I think this is a good thing.
 One of the benefits of travel is that it shakes us up and gets us unstuck.
 We can go home determined to change what’s not working, or to improve things that we know could be better.
 As long as we commit to implementing those plans, and don’t just get sucked back into the same old routines all over again – and do nothing.
 That would be a lost opportunity.

 Most of the time, however, there’s nothing really wrong with home.
 It’s just that we don’t want the good times to end.
 Which is only natural.
 When I feel this way, I tell myself that I have to let good times go, in order to make room for even more good times to come along in the future.
 Another technique I use is to remind myself of all the great blessings that I have in my ‘normal’ life, that I sometimes take for granted.
 There’s always a lot to be grateful for, and it’s hard to feel down when you’re feeling grateful.

 I find that I can keep my holiday spirit alive by incorporating little reminders into my daily life as much as possible.
 Keeping a few special photos in places where I’ll see them, and on my phone, is helpful for re-living magic moments.
 Bringing back some small items for my home, or some artwork, clothes or jewellery that are typical of the country I visited, also helps.
-This is a core philosophy which we incorporate into our business at Unlocked Box, by making items available which evoke the spirit and colours of beautiful exotic places.

 Where the heart is?